-When screening your tenants, you may run across an applicant who notes they have an emotional support animal.
-Whether it’s an emotional support animal, service animal, or assistance animal, they are all protected by law.
+When screening applicants for your rental property, you may run across one who notes they have an assistance animal.
+Whether it’s an emotional support animal or service animal, they are both protected by law.
 The most important thing you need to know is that they are not pets.
 These are animals that work.
 They provide emotional or additional assistance to people with disabilities.

 Disclaimer: Please check with your attorney regarding all matters pertaining to assistance animals.
 This blog is general in nature and should not be relied upon without checking with your attorney.